-Melania Trump and Queen Rania ‘Weird’ Photo Draws Angst Online – Stand By Your Man, Not Behind Him?
+Melania Trump And Queen Rania ‘Weird’ Photo Draws Angst Online: Stand By Your Man, Not Behind Him?
 [Opinion]

 — National Post (@nationalpost) April 6, 2017

 The tweet above mirrors what some are saying online today about another issue, which is both Melania and Queen Rania’s mode of dress.
-One of the social media users who posted a tweet referred to their choice of attire as “subtly militaristic.”
+One social media user posted a tweet that referred to their choice of attire as “subtly militaristic.”

 #fashion What’s Wrong With This Photo of Melania Trump and Queen Rania? https://t.co/hgfV2cSgOR #YahooStyle pic.twitter.com/5JBbV9PQMQ